 Committees and Task Forces

-The Academy of Management (AOM) committees and task forces operate under the direction of the Board of Governors.
-They are generally given responsibility for designing and operating an academy service (such as Career Services), making policy recommendations to the board (a typical task force charge), or implementing board-approved organizational initiatives (a typical governance committee charge).
+The Academy of Management committees and task forces operate under the direction of the Board of Governors.
+They are responsible for designing and operating an academy service (such as Career Services), making policy recommendations to the board (a typical task force charge), or implementing board-approved organizational initiatives (a typical governance committee charge).

 There are two types of AOM Committees: